Who do you trust?

 Scalable business model

-To be the leading, trusted, go to process chemistry analytics service for companies internationally that want to improve their process chemistry performance.
+To be the leading, trusted, go to process chemistry analytics service for companies internationally that want to improve their process and chemistry performance.

-PCA trusts in industry process chemistry knowledge, information technology, maths and proven algorithms to report objectively on your process chemistry.
+PCA trusts in industry process and chemistry knowledge, information technology, maths and proven algorithms to report objectively on your process and chemistry.
 PCA is committed to applying the above to provide creative, high productivity, cost-effective solutions.
 PCA has high awareness of and is committed to the environment, health, safety and data security.

 Cameronbridge Distillery, Scotland.
 This Diageo distillery is the birthplace of Cameronbridge pure grain whisky, and it is also where Gordons Gin, Smirnoff Vodka and other 'exotic' spirits are distilled

 Attribution: James Allan / Cameronbridge Distillery, via Wikimedia Commons